Ways to protect the moisture of dry scalp - 3LM News

 Also, the type of dryness of the scalp and the adverse effects of the cosmetics used in it vary from person to person.
 Therefore, expert advice should be taken.

-If there is a problem with dryness of the scalp, Gonitz advises to try to improve the condition by providing adequate nutrition from the inside before taking treatment at the beginning.
+If you have a problem with dry scalp, try to improve the condition by providing adequate nutrition from the inside out before starting treatment, says Gonitz.

 Vitamin D-3 can reduce scalp dryness by up to 60 percent.
 This eliminates dandruff, cirrhosis and other scalp problems.